-The test results presented in Table 6.1 indicate that the source operated in compliance with the applicable allowable PM emission rate of 0.04 gr/dscf of exhaust gas.
+The test results presented in Table 6.1 indicate that the source operated in compliance with the applicable allowable PM emission rates of 0.04 gr/dscf of exhaust gas and 0.05 lb/ton HMA.

 The visual emission observation results presented in Table 6.2 indicate that the exhaust gas released via SVHMAPLANT exhibits opacity that is less than that allowed in the Permit to Install and NSPS.